-Bus - there is an village bus service but if you are considering using this please view the timetable first as the service has been cut back.
+Bus - there is a village bus service but if you are considering using this please view the timetable first as the service has been cut back.

 Cycle - from Oxford there is a quiet route starting in Headington which goes via Forest Hill and takes 30 minutes.
 Bikes can be locked nearby.

-The central Oxford Clinic has a waiting area, toilet and is opposite The Jam Factory which is a relaxed place to wait if you arrive early or want to pause somewhere after a session.
+The West Oxford Community Centre (WOCA) has a waiting area, loos and free parking for cars and bikes.
+There is also a cafe (open school hours only) which is a relaxed place to wait if you arrive early or want to pause somewhere after a session.

-Stanton St. John has an exceptionally good village shop; The Talkhouse pub, and Rectory Farm Cafe (seasonal) all serve food and drinks.
+Stanton St. John has an exceptionally good village shop; The Talkhouse pub, and Rectory Farm PYO Cafe (seasonal) all serve food and drinks.
 They offer a pleasant place to wait if you arrive early.
-Inside the house there is a toilet available but no waiting area.
+Inside the house, there is a loo available but no waiting area.

-Unfortunately, there is no disabled access in either location.
-There are a few steep steps which will be difficult to negotiate with impaired mobility.
+There is disabled access in WOCA.
+In Stanton St. John there are a few steep steps and a staircase which could be difficult to negotiate with impaired mobility.

-I welcome inquires, drop me a line.
+I welcome inquiries, drop me a line.
 I will do my best to write back to you by the next day.